ILoveAGoodCrisp/Atlas/README.md

 ### Setting the language

 This extension contributes each game's Halo Script iteration as a separate language.
-Once you've opened a hsc file, you can select correct HaloScript language from the ***Status Bar***.
+Once you've opened a hsc file, you can select the correct HaloScript language for your current file from the ***Status Bar***.

 ![Status Bar](images\status_bar.jpg)